-Preparing for interview can not only help you land your dream job but will give you the best possible insight for what to expect in the role.
+Preparing for an interview by researching more about the company can not only help you land your dream job but will give you the best possible insight for what to expect in the role and what the company is all about.

 Search the web wisely